-The project – that includes office buildings, public services and a huge residential area – is innovative in many ways: modern aesthetics, sustainable use of resources, top comfort and livability...
-Plus, it is a stunning example of biophilic design!
+The project – that includes office buildings, public services and a huge residential area – is ground-breaking in many ways.
+And it deserves a full tour!

-Starting with a bit of context, CityLife is located in the north-west of Milan, at approx. 2.5 km from Duomo and comes as a redevelopment of the historic district of Milano Fiera, which is where fairs used to take place before the birth of Rho Fiera (aka the current venue of Salone del Mobile (opened in a new window/tab)).
+Starting with a bit of context, CityLife is located in the north-west of Milan, at approximately 2.5 km from Duomo.
+It comes as a redevelopment of the historic district of Milano Fiera, which is where fairs used to take place before the creation of Rho Fiera (the current venue of Salone del Mobile (opened in a new window/tab)).

-Well connected to the highways, it is also easy to reach with public transport, including a dedicated stop of the newest metro line M5 called Tre Torri.
+Well connected to the highways, City Life is also easy to reach with public transport, including a dedicated stop of the newest metro line M5 called Tre Torri.

 Spanning a total area of 366,000 m2, CityLife develops around three skyscrapers that have changed the skyline of Milan.
-It has actually been a massive project, and I must say I was positively surprised to discover that a Permanent Environmental Observatory has supervised all construction works to make sure the surrounding districts did not get too much disturbed by dust and noise!
+It has been a massive project, and a Permanent Environmental Observatory has supervised all construction works to make sure the surrounding districts did not get too much disturbed by dust and noise.

-The project is signed by three amazing names: Zaha Hadid (opened in a new window/tab), Arata Isozaki (opened in a new window/tab) and Daniel Libeskind (opened in a new window/tab) and reading their words about this project, we can get an idea of its significance both for the city of Milan, for Italy and for the rest of Europe as well:
+The project is signed by three amazing names: Zaha Hadid (opened in a new window/tab), Arata Isozaki (opened in a new window/tab) and Daniel Libeskind (opened in a new window/tab).
+Their words explain well the value of City Life for the city of Milan, for Italy and for the rest of Europe as well:

 "Milan is the city that best represents the international face of Italy, comparable to London, Frankfurt and Paris.
 In this sense, for us, designing in Milan brings us into contact with the most modern face of Italy."

-Well-being is indeed one of the main objectives of a biophilic residential area, making residents feel safe and attached to the place where they live.
-And when this happens, people will be more prone to spend time outdoors and more open to interact, creating a true community where they know and help each other.
+This is indeed one of the main objectives of a biophilic residential area.
+When residents feel safe and attached to where they live, they will be more prone to spend time outdoors and interact.
+With time, this will create a true community of people that know and help each other.